cmqten/helpp/doc/phase3/sprint2.md

 Story:
 Use the search feature from the Canada revenue website as our search feature in the app
 Tasks:

-Created a python script that would generate a json file containing the longitude and latitude of each charity
+-Created a python script that would generate a json file containing the longitude and latitude of each charity

 Assigned to:
 Edmond Umolu, Kenny Chen